statisticalbiotechnology/dsbook/dsbook/unsupervised/autoenc.md

 Mathematically, PCA can be expressed using Singular Value Decomposition (SVD), which decomposes the data matrix $X$ into three matrices: $U$, $\Sigma$, and $V^T$, such that:

-Here, $U$ and $V$ contain the left and right singular vectors, and $\Sigma$ is a diagonal matrix of singular values.
+Here, $U$ and $V$ contain the principal components (e.g. your gene-specific and sample-specific effects), and $\Sigma$ is a diagonal matrix of singular values.
 The first $k$ columns of $V$ define the principal components, and by projecting $X$ onto these components, we obtain the low-dimensional representation.
 The reconstruction of $X$ from these $k$ components can be seen as minimizing the reconstruction error in terms of mean squared error (MSE), making SVD and PCA equivalent to minimizing the MSE in an autoencoder framework.

 This perspective provides insight into how PCA is fundamentally related to linear autoencoders: both aim to represent data in a compressed form while preserving as much information as possible, with PCA focusing explicitly on maximizing variance and minimizing reconstruction error.